Ahlfors Currents and Symplectic Non-Hyperbolicity: Introduction

 We first address the existence of Ahlfors currents.
 Rational and elliptic curves are special cases of Ahlfors currents, and they are well-studied in symplectic geometry.
 However, more general Ahlfors currents are not amenable to the same techniques.
 It is difficult even to perturb a pre-existing complex line (cf.~\cite{Mos95}).
 When one perturbs a projective complex structure on a torus to a non-projective one, its subtori break up into complex lines that fill up the manifold.
 So, even local questions concerning complex lines can require global knowledge of the ambient manifold.
 This is part of the reason Theorem~\ref{Bangert_thm} is so remarkable.
 Our first result is a generalization thereof.

-\begin{thm} Let $(X,\omega)$ be a closed connected symplectically aspherical manifold so that \begin{enumerate}[label = (\alph*)] \item X retracts onto a closed Lagrangian submanifold $L_X$ and \item the homological Dehn function $\delta_X$ of $\pi_1(X)$ grows at most quadratically. \end{enumerate} Then, there exists a nonconstant $J$-holomorphic map $u:\C \lra X \times T^2$ for every almost complex structure $J$ tamed by $\omega \oplus \omega_{std}$. \end{thm}
+\begin{thm} Let $(X,\omega)$ be a closed connected symplectically aspherical manifold so that \begin{enumerate}[label = (\alph*)] \item X retracts onto a closed Lagrangian submanifold $L_X$ and \item the homological Dehn function $\delta_X$ of $\pi_1(X)$ grows at most quadratically. \end{enumerate} Then, there exists a nonconstant $J$-holomorphic map $u:\C \lra X \times T^2$ for every almost complex structure $J$ tamed by $\omega \oplus \omega_{std}$. \end{thm} \goodbreak

+We recall that a retraction of a topological space $X$ onto a subspace $L_X$ is a continuous map from $X$ to $L_X$ which is the identity on $L_X$.
+In particular, a retraction is not necessarily a deformation retraction.
+The notion of homological Dehn function is recalled in Section~\ref{Filling_sec}.

 \begin{rmk} Both assumptions are stronger than needed.
 It suffices to assume that the lift of $L_X$ to the universal cover of $X$ is a $K$-Lipschitz retract for some $K \geq 1$.
 It also suffices to assume that $n/\delta_X(n)$ is not summable.
-This includes functions like $n^2\log n$, $n^2 \log \log n$, etc. \end{rmk}
+This includes functions like $n^2\log n$, $n^2 \log \log n$, etc. It is not clear to the author how much further the assumptions can be weakened, as it can be quite difficult to show that a given almost complex manifold is hyperbolic. \end{rmk}

 \begin{crl} Let $(X,\omega)$ be a product of closed surfaces, equipped with the product symplectic form.
 If all genera are greater than $1$, then every almost complex structure $J$ tamed by $\omega$ is hyperbolic.
 If not, then no almost complex structure $J$ tamed by $\omega$ is hyperbolic. \end{crl}